AssetWatch

 Series A in 2022

-Brimstone is a company that has developed a carbon-negative process for producing ordinary Portland cement and supplementary cementitious material.
-Founded in 2019 and based in Oakland, California, Brimstone's innovative technology employs carbon-free calcium silicate rock instead of traditional limestone, resulting in a product that matches the performance of conventional materials while remaining cost-competitive at scale.
-This advancement aims to provide the construction industry with a cleaner and more sustainable alternative to traditional cement production methods.
+Brimstone is a company based in Oakland, California, that specializes in developing a carbon-negative process for producing ordinary Portland cement and supplementary cementitious material.
+Established in 2019 by Cody Finke and Hugo Leandri, Brimstone's technology employs carbon-free calcium silicate rock as a substitute for limestone, resulting in a product that matches the performance of conventional materials while being cost-competitive at scale.
+This innovative approach aims to provide the construction industry with a cleaner and more sustainable alternative to traditional cement production methods.

 Antiva Biosciences